eigenlambda123/calculus-problemSets/README.md

 - Markdown + Git for clean version control
 - LaTeX (when needed) for math notation
-- Diagrams drawn manually or with Desmos / graphing tools
+- Diagrams drawn manually or with Geogebra

 ---